Taylor Woods

-Taylor Cassidy Woods (born September 26, 1994) is a Canadian ice hockey player, currently playing with the Toronto Six of the Premier Hockey Federation (PHF).
-A two-way forward who has occasionally also played as a defenceman, she won the Clarkson Cup with the Markham Thunder in 2018 and scored the last regular season goal in Canadian Women's Hockey League (CWHL) history.
+Taylor Cassidy Woods (born September 26, 1994) is a Canadian professional ice hockey player and strongwoman who most recently played in the now defunct Premier Hockey Federation (PHF) with the Toronto Six.
+A defenceman who has also played as a two-way forward, she is both a Clarkson Cup champion and an Isobel Cup champion.

 Playing career

 Woods began playing in the Saskatchewan Female U18 AAA Hockey League (SFU18AAAHL), the top minor ice hockey league in the province, as a high school freshman with the Notre Dame Hounds of Athol Murray College of Notre Dame.
 She was the team’s top point scorer in her first season, notching 23 points in 28 games, and was a top-three point scorer on the team in the following two seasons.
 With the Hounds, Woods won gold at the 2011 Esso Cup, Canada’s national women's midget hockey championship, in addition to setting a tournament record with 12 assists.

 During her senior year, 2011–12, she played in the Junior Women's Hockey League (JWHL) with the Balmoral Hall Blazers of Balmoral Hall School and set a team record for assists in a season, with 41 assists in 30 games.